Gowtham3200/convertor/README.md

 # convertor
-weight conversionn from kg to others
+weight conversion from kg to others